No Bra Day: NGO urges women to go for regular breast checkups

-This was the advice by the Founder, VOLPO, Dr Ego-Queen Ezuma while speaking on the need to intensify awareness on prevention of possible breast cancer among women in the country.
+This was the advice by the Founder, VOLPO, Dr. Ego-Queen Ezuma, while speaking on the need to intensify awareness on the prevention of possible breast cancer among women in the country.

 Ezuma also advocated for free testing and also good hygiene and nutrition that would help women remain healthy to play their central and multiple roles as wives, mothers, home builders and managers of resources.